sjhloco/nornir_validate/validation_builder/README.md

 - **input_data.yml:** Dictionaries of the features to be validated stored under *all*, *groups* and *hosts* dictionaries
 - **desired_state.j2:** Template of per-feature Jinja logic used to render the input data to create the desired state
 - **desired_state.yml:** The desired state which is the result of the rendered template
+- **actual_state.py:** Python file of the pre-command python logic used to create actual state from the command output
 - **actual_state.json:** The actual state which is the result of the actual state python logic

 *desired_state.yml* and *actual_state.json* are static files of what you are trying to achieve by either rendering the template or formatting the output returned by a device. *input_data.yml* and *desired_state.j2* will hold the code you are trying to create that will eventually be used to dynamically create the first two files.